 When performed from the outset of the development of technology, a Privacy Impact Assessment can help integrate privacy requirements into the very design of a product.
 This contributes to responsible innovation and puts the principles of “privacy by design” and “privacy by default” – legal principles incorporated in the General Data Protection Regulation (GDPR) – into practice.
 The Privacy Impact Assessment service is, therefore, perfect for any technology development which will collect or process personal data or information regarding individuals.

 Much like a Privacy Impact Assessment, an Ethics Impact Assessment (EIA):

 - studies a particular technology, product or service and/or data processing activity;

 - identifies risks and concerns;

 - proposes means to address and mitigate them.

-In comparison to the Privacy Impact Assessment, the Ethics Impact Assessment’s scope is broader, examining ethical values and concepts, including privacy, non-discrimination, dignity, accountability and beneficence.
+In comparison to the Privacy Impact Assessment, the Ethics Impact Assessment’s scope is broader, examining ethical values and concepts, including non-discrimination, dignity, accountability, autonomy and equality.